Automattic/wp-feature-api-agent-demo/README.md

 1. Create a new PHP file in the `features/` directory (e.g., `features/your-plugin-name.php`)
 2. Register your features using WordPress Feature API
+3. Register your feature set with the centralized loader
-3. The plugin will automatically load your feature file
+4. The plugin will automatically load your feature file

 ### Feature File Template